FGMEMBERS/La-5/Models/Liveries/Readme.txt

 default

+shark

-These liveries were made by : Emmanuel BARANGER 2009
+These liveries were made by : Emmanuel BARANGER 2009/2014